metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 You have connected Metabase to a database, but:

-- you don't see the tables in the Data Model section of the Admin Panel,
+- you don't see the tables in the [Data Model][data-model] section of the Admin Panel,
-- the tables don't appear in the Data Browser,
+- the tables don't appear in the [Data Browser][data-browser],
 - the tables don't show up as possible data sources when you create a query using the Notebook Editor, or
 - you can no longer see tables that you used to be able to see.